kagastyaraju/Outages/README.md

    - Conclusion: This p-value indicates rejection of the null hypothesis in favor of the alterhante meaning Missingness in `OUTAGE.DURATION` liekley depends on `CAUSE.CATEGORY`.

-2. **Month:**
+2. **Customers Affected**

-   Here we look at a violin plot showing the distribution of cause category given the missingness of duration.
+   Here we look at a violin plot showing the distribution of Customers Affected given the missingness of duration.

 <iframe
   src="assets/customers_affected_violinplot.html"